 Penn in the News

-Stephen J. Morse of the Law School and the School of Medicine is cited for his research on links in neuroscience and crime.
+Justin Wolfers of the Wharton School is cited for his research on happiness.

 Richard Ingersoll of the Graduate School of Education and the School of Arts and Sciences says the best teachers often have the fastest turnover.

 Leonard Lodish of the Wharton School discusses how television advertising is changing.

 Elijah Anderson of the School of Arts and Sciences says socio-economic issues in certain areas of Philadelphia lead to a climate of violence.

 P.J.
 Brennan of the School of Medicine discusses methods used by hospitals to report information-.

 Nancy Rothbard of the Wharton School discusses how morning moods affect work productivity.